Download

 Choose a single HTML file or a folder with an index entry point.
 The best fit is self-contained HTML, CSS, JavaScript, images, and media linked by relative paths.

-Name the app, choose the icon, decide whether content is embedded or read from the original folder, and opt into Finder handlers or permissions only when needed.
+Name the app, choose the icon, decide whether content is embedded or read from the original folder, and opt into Finder handlers, permissions, notifications, or Dock status only when needed.

 Save a standalone macOS app, then move it into your own signing, notarization, testing, or release flow.